vd19qe/SoundPalette/Meetings/Meeting22 - Apr 7.md

   1. Algorithm for user's homepage based on their personal preferences

 - **Profile**
+  1. Algorithm for tagged posts
-  1. Block another user
+  2. Block another user
-  2. Private their account
+  3. Private their account
-  3. Algorithm for tagged posts

 - **Posts**
   1. Implement audio posts
+  2. S3 connection
-  2. Ability to edit a post (includes deleting)
+  3. Ability to edit a post (includes deleting)

 - **Search**
+  1. Algorithm for searching based on term
-  1. Implement a ProfileAdapter to display searchses for users
+  2. Implement a ProfileAdapter to display searchses for users
-  2. Algorithm for searching based on term
   3. Algorithm for trending (most likes based on previous X days)

 ## Database Updates/Changes